mpcheng27/TrueAccord/README.md

 - Write code to be defensive for any type of bad inputs.
 I tried to catch some bad inputs where they were obvious, but there is always more that could be done.
 - Write code to process the data as a stream rather than load all into memory at once, for larger scale application.
 - Write more tests to handle more unexpected corner cases.
 - Perhaps find a different json api to use that would output an attribute despite it being null.
-Or just write my own to json line method that will output the json object the format desired.
+Or just write my own toJSONLine() method that will output the json object the format desired.